 - In the Steam - Gaming community news and guides category you will find all you need to know about Steam, including a lot of solutions to possible issues.

-The Fatal error failed to connect error message pops up for some Steam users when they try to launch games.
 The error message states: Fatal error failed to connect with local Steam Client process.
 Please make sure that you are running the latest version of Steam.

 How can I fix fatal error on Steam?

 - Verify Game Files

 - Log Out and Back in to Steam

 - Close Steam Via Task Manager

 - Switch to a Steam Beta account